 Babe Ruth inks a two-year deal for $160,000 with the Yankees, keeping him the highest paid player of all time.
 The team's general manager Ed Barrow predicts at the time that, “No one will ever be paid more.”

 'Losing Pitcher' Hugh Mulcahy of the Phillies becomes the first major league player to be drafted into the Armed Forces.
 The newest member of the 101st Artillery at Cape Cod's Camp Edwards had lost 22 games last season and 20 in 1938 to lead the National League in defeats both years.

 The first spring training game ever to be played in Arizona takes place at Tucson’s Hi Corbett Field.
 The Indians, behind the pitching of Bob Lemon, beat the Giants, 3-1, in the inaugural Cactus League contest.

-In Havana's new stadium delCerro, the Yankees beat the Dodgers, 1-0 on Snuffy Stirnweiss's tenth inning single, which is the Bronx Bombers' only hit.
+In Havana's new Gran Estadio de La Habanao, the Yankees beat the Dodgers in extra innings, 1-0.
+Snuffy Stirnweiss's tenth inning single will be the Bronx Bombers' only hit.

 Prior to an intrasquad contest in St. Petersburg in a pregame ceremony, the Mets announce former manager Casey Stengel had been elected to the Hall of Fame.
 The 75-year old 'Old Perfessor' benefitted from a new rule by the Baseball Writers Committee on Veterans that makes any manager, umpire or executive past the age of 65 eligible to be elected to the Hall of Fame six months after retiring, bypassing the traditional five-year wait rule for players.